Our Circuit Churches - North Roe

 Joy or Paul French:

 Sunday Worship is held fortnightly at 3.15pm.
-To check dates and confirm times and find out who is preaching see our latest Preaching Plan by clicking here.
+To check dates and confirm times and find out who is preaching see our latest Preaching Plan by clicking the link on the home page of our website.

 There are Easter, Summer and Christmas Kids Clubs, made possible by the versatile space created, and the disabled toilet.